ParcelVision/SLMM/ba-live-exercise.md

 ## Objective

-Discuss and explore the topic in order to come to a shared understanding of the problem space.
+Discuss and explore the topic in order to come to a shared understanding of what is necessary to find a solution to the problem.
 The primary objective is to exercise some of the soft skills interacting with the development team, to demonstrate some of the viable analysis approaches to widen the knowledge of the area and to practice working as an equal member of the team.

 Fully and successfully completing the exercise (coming up with a solution we all agree on) will not be counted as a benefit (although it won't hurt) in an attempt to not put people familiar with the domain in an unfair advantage, even if we made every attempt to make sure that all the necessary information was provided below.